 Additional risks to an insurance or reinsurance undertaking stemming either from lack of diversification in the asset portfolio or from large exposure to default risk by a single issuer of securities or a group of related issuers.
 The capital requirement for market risk concentration is calculated on the basis of single name exposures and equal to the loss in basic own funds that result from an instantaneous decrease in the market value of the assets.
-The concentration risk is managed by the Enstar Investment team by maintaining an appropriate mix of investment instruments.
+The concentration risk is managed by the Investment team by maintaining an appropriate mix of investment instruments.

-For 2022, the Company observed the continued impact on the volatility within financial markets as a result of geopolitical tension, rising inflation, rising interest rate, withdrawal of stimulus and an economic downturn.
+For 2023, the Company observed the continued impact on the volatility within financial markets as a result of geopolitical tension, stubborn higher than targeted inflation, changes in interest rates and an economic downturn.